 You can download the template for the nest box and hen parts here.

-And you will also need the merry wobbler sewing pattern ( you can use discount code chicken for 20% off) or if you like, come up with your own bird to chickenize.
+And you will also need the merry wobbler sewing pattern or, if you like, come up with your own bird to chickenize.

 Other supplies are: felt for hen parts and the nest, a glue stick, cardboard and embroidery thread- I’m using dmc 8.